How Much Does an Estate Clean Out Cost?

 Other Junk Removal

 The cost of getting rid of all other trash is a challenge to estimate.
 Most junk removal companies charge by the truck (volume) and getting an idea of how much trash you have is the challenge.
 Creating a staging area in a garage is a good way to organize and get a visual, and most junk hauling companies will provide free estimates.
 Price ranges vary widely but expect to pay around $700 or less for a full truckload with labor included.
-To find someone in your area, do a Google search for, trash removal companies near me.
+You can use our book now tool to estimate how much it is going to cost!

 Dumpsters may be a solution.
-Rates vary greatly, but many 30 yard containers range from $400 – $900 each and many charge daily rental rates and additional rates per ton of material removed.
-Another possible limitation involves county regulations of what type of material can go into the container, which come with fines when violated.
+Rates vary greatly, but many 30 yard containers range from $400 – $900 each, and many charge daily rental rates and additional rates per ton of material removed.
+Another possible limitation involves county regulations of what type of material can go into the container, which comes with fines when violated.

 Taking items to a local dump can save a lot of money, as many dumps are free to residents of the county, but can take an extremely long time and often have limits on what residents can dump.